photo/frontend/documentation/guides/InstallationUbuntuApache.markdown

-OpenPhoto / Installation for Ubuntu
+OpenPhoto / Installation for Ubuntu + Apache
 =======================
 #### OpenPhoto, a photo service for the masses